tekgourou/sxo-workflows/secureEmailBitcoinAddressDetected__definition_workflow_01SRY4YGP4ID15WoNAV2xAljWrReA72rTyM/README.md

 3. For each headers:
 	- Update variables with observable from the email headers.
 4. If email matchl with Bitcoin Address regex
-    	- Get Bitcoinabuse report
+ 	- Get Bitcoinabuse report.
 5. If email match with URL regex
 	- Submit URL to Cisco Secure Malware Analytics
 6. Create observables json output.
 7. Create SecureX judgment for observables
-10. Casebook is created.
+8. Casebook is created.